Wang Shixin

-Wang Shixin (王世鑫; born 9 January 1993) is a Chinese football player, who plays for Dalian Young Boy in the China League One.
+Wang Shixin (王世鑫; born 9 January 1993) is a Chinese football player, who plays for Dalian Yingbo B in the China League Two.

 Club career

 Wang Shixin started his professional football career in 2011 when he was promoted to Chinese Super League side Dalian Shide.
 On 1 July 2012, he made his debut for Dalian Shide in the 2012 Chinese Super League against Guizhou Renhe, coming on as a substitute for Jiang Jihong in the 79th minute.
 He made 6 league appearances in the 2012 league season.

 In 2013, Wang transferred to Dalian Aerbin after Dalian Shide dissolved.
 On 1 March 2013，he moved to China League One side Shenyang Shenbei on a one-year loan deal.

 Career statistics

 Statistics accurate as of match played 1 September 2024.